Doonesbury by Garry Trudeau for June 07, 2015

 30. Missing large

-mpguy2 almost 9 years ago
+mpguy2 over 9 years ago

 If you and your spouse have good jobs, somewhere along the way the “system” has served you pretty well.
 That includes benefiting from all those ridiculous tax cuts that gave you more money to spend, at the expense of the national balance sheet.
 One of the reasons Junior’s tax withholding may have to increase is because the irresponsible GOP planted its feet firmly in cement in the early 1990s and stopped making the necessary (very gradual) adjustments to SS and Medicare tax rates that would have eased the boomers’ transiiton from work to retirement without unduly burdening younger workers.